 If your finances were lucky enough to escape the pandemic unscathed, you may be reviewing your investments and wondering if any changes are warranted.
 While the divestment movement is driven by companies and organizations taking their investments out of fossil fuel expansion, individual choices matter.

-The 2020 report Banking on Climate Change is now available and is worthwhile reading.
+The 2021 report Banking on Climate Chaos is now available and is critical reading.
 According to the report, 35 banks have invested $2.7 trillion dollars into fossil fuel expansion since the signing of the Paris Accord in 2016.
 These banks use our retirement and education funds along with home mortgages to finance projects harmful to the future of the planet.

 Review the list of banks responsible and choose to support funds with a future.

 Staying informed is an admirable thing but overwhelming yourself with too much information can be disempowering and lead to despair.
-The volume of news and pseudo-science published on social media every day is stunning.
+The volume of news and pseudo-science published online every day is stunning.
 Our exposure to this barrage can lead to declining physical and mental health.

-This year set social media limits.
+This year set limits.
 Use the time saved to get outside and walk in nature.
 Spending just 20 minutes in a park can lift your mood and improve your life satisfaction.

 This year challenged many of us with the polarization of opinions, both in the media and in our own families.
 At times it became hard to remember that differing opinions are part of life, and one can listen to an opposing point of view without having to agree.